wjzhengsh/blockchain/howto/helm_install_icp.md

 Then deploy the individual components:

-- If you are deploying an orderer, you first need to setup a Certificate Authority for the orderer.
+- If you are deploying an orderer, you first need to set up a Certificate Authority for the orderer.
 The CA will generate certificates that will be used by other components in your organization.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority in {{site.data.keyword.cloud_notm}} Private](/docs/services/blockchain/howto/CA_deploy_icp.html#ca-deploy).
 Then you can deploy the orderer that will be the common binding of the network.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Platform orderer in {{site.data.keyword.cloud_notm}} Private](/docs/services/blockchain/howto/orderer_deploy_icp.html#icp-orderer-deploy)

-- If you are deploying a peer, you first need to setup a Certificate Authority for the peer.
+- If you are deploying a peer, you first need to set up a Certificate Authority for the peer.
 The CA will generate certificates that will be used by the peer.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority in {{site.data.keyword.cloud_notm}} Private](/docs/services/blockchain/howto/CA_deploy_icp.html#ca-deploy).
 Then, when you are ready to join a network, you can deploy the peers that will join channels, endorse transactions, and store your data.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Peer in {{site.data.keyword.cloud_notm}} Private](/docs/services/blockchain/howto/peer_deploy_icp.html#icp-peer-deploy) or [Deploying an {{site.data.keyword.blockchainfull_notm}} Peer for a Starter or Enterprise Plan network](/docs/services/blockchain/howto/peer_deploy_ibp.html#ibp-peer-deploy), depending on which blockchain network the peer will join.

 ## Upgrading the Helm chart on {{site.data.keyword.cloud_notm}} Private
 {: #helm-install-upgrading}